ckaestne/seai/assignments/G5_feedbackloop/assignment10.md

 feedback loop and what you can do to avoid negative consequences once detected.

 **Adversarial attacks:** Think about how users or other stakeholders might try to attack your recommendation system.
+Focus on attacks against the ML component, as discussed in class (e.g., poisoning and evasion attacks).
-Again, think about how you would (a) make it harder to attack the system,
+Again, think about how you would
+(a) make it harder to attack the system,
 (b) detect such attack and
 (c) what to do once detected.